woshilaiceshide/scala-web-repl/README.md

 * cd ./scala-web-repl
 * sbt package

-3.
+## How to Run it?
+1.
 run it directly in sbt, using `'sbt run'`.

 Note that Scala-Web-REPL can not run in the same jvm as sbt.
 It should be forked into another jvm.
 Write `'fork := true'` in build.sbt or issue `'set fork := true'` in sbt's console.

-4.
+2.
-To run it in other application, add Scala-Web-REPL as a dependency, then follow the example codes below.
+run it in other applications, add Scala-Web-REPL as a dependency, then follow the example codes below.

+3.
+run it as a java agent as below:

+	java -javaagent:/path/to/scala-web-repl-${version}.jar" -Dwrepl.listen.address=0.0.0.0 -Dwrepl.listen.address=8181 -cp ${classpath} ${main_class}

+Or if you use sbt-native-packager, then add the following into build.sbt:

+	libraryDependencies += "woshilaiceshide" % "scala-web-repl" % "1.0-SNAPSHOT"

+	bashScriptExtraDefines += """addJava "-javaagent:${lib_dir}/woshilaiceshide.scala-web-repl-1.0-SNAPSHOT.jar""""
+	bashScriptExtraDefines += """addJava "-Dwrepl.listen.address=0.0.0.0""""
+	bashScriptExtraDefines += """addJava "-Dwrepl.listen.address=8181""""

+Note that if `'wrepl.listen.address'` is not specified, it will be `'0.0.0.0'`, and `'wrepl.listen.address'` defaults to `'8181'`.

 ## How to Manipulate It?
 After started, browse http://${host}:${port}/asset/wrepl.html .
 Type scala expressions in the terminal, which will be executed in the remote jvm.